-Tires & Wheels Look at the tires.
-If a tire appears low, use an air pressure gauge to check its pressure.
-Also look for signs of excessive wear (page 139) or damage to the
+Tires Look at the tires.
+If a tire

-Chain
+& appears low, use an air pressure

+Wheels gauge to check its pressure.
+Also

+look for signs of excessive wear

+(page 139) or damage to the

+tires and wheels

-Check the condition of the chain.
+Chain Check the condition of the chain.
 Adjust slack and lubricate as needed (page 146).